-At almost 3 years after placing my son for adoption, I still find myself amazed at the amount of facts about adoption that would surprise the general population.
+At almost 3 years after placing my son for adoption, I still find myself amazed at the number of facts about adoption that would surprise the general population.
 I watched a docuseries the other day and was surprised by the documentarian’s reaction to some things she learned regarding adoption.
 It took me by surprise, as I did not know that certain misunderstandings and mistaken facts still applied.
 Here is a list of some adoption facts that might surprise you:

 1. Not all adopted children are orphans or unwanted.